apache/incubator-brooklyn/docs/use/guide/management/index.md

 - policies which perform analysis, enrichment (sensors), and execution (effectors).
 It is the policies in brooklyn which perform the self-management (in autonomic terms) by monitoring sensors and invoking effectors.

-The following recommendations should be considered when designing policies:

-**policies should be small and composable**

-e.g. one policy which takes a sensor and emits a different, enriched sensor, and a second policy which responds to the enriched sensor of the first 	(e.g. a policy detects a process is maxed out and emits a TOO_HOT sensor; a second policy responds to this by scaling up the VM where it is running, requesting more CPU)

-**management should take place as "low" as possible in the hierarchy**

-ideally management should take run as a policy on the relevant entity

-**where a policy cannot resolve a situation at an entity, the issue should be escalated to a manager with a compatible policy**

-Typically escalation will go to the entity owner, and then cascade up. e.g. if the earlier VM CPU cannot be increased, the TOO_HOT event may go to the owner, a cluster entity, which attempts to balance.
-If the cluster cannot balance, then to another policy which attempts to scale out the cluster, and should the cluster be unable to scale, to a third policy which emits TOO_HOT for the cluster.

-**management escalation should be carefully designed so that policies are not incompatible**

-Best practices for this include:

-*	place management responsibility in policies at the entity, as much as possible
-*	place escalated management responsibility at the owner entity.
-Where this is impractical, perhaps because two aspects of an entity are best handled in two different places, ensure that the separation of responsibilities is documented and there is a group membership relationship between secondary/aspect managers.
-*	order policies carefully, and mark sensors as "handled" (or potentially "swallow" them locally), so that subsequent policies and owner entities do not take superfluous (or contradictory) corrective action.

-For this milestone release, some of the mechanisms for implementing the above practices are still being developed.

 <a name="distributed-management"></a>
 Distributed Management
 ----------------------